andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

   - Letters tier at [dot i/o](https://www.iq-eq.io/#/)
   - Alphabetic tier at [CharaChorder LaunchPad](https://launchpad.charachorder.com/#/)
   - Number, letter, and symbol lessons at [Alnitak](https://andy23512.github.io/alnitak/)
+  - Guided Lessons at [Keybr](https://www.keybr.com/) with [Keybr CC Extension](https://chromewebstore.google.com/detail/keybr-cc-extension/fdofhfbipdhkkhhdjlfjnjfnkibpbdpg)
+    - P.S.
+It's recommended to set the target speed to 15 here.
 - Recommended goal:
   - Reach 13 WPM at Letters tier at [dot i/o](https://www.iq-eq.io/#/) or Alphabetic tier at [CharaChorder LaunchPad](https://launchpad.charachorder.com/#/)
   - Reach 100 Combos and 100 CPM at non-review lessons at [Alnitak](https://andy23512.github.io/alnitak/)
+  - All the letters become green at [Keybr](https://www.keybr.com/)

-{% collapsecard "Explanations" %}Unlike standard keyboards, CharaChorder 3D input devices, including CharaChorder One, CharaChorder Two, and Master Forge, don't have key labels on them, so learning touch typing is crucial for better using them.
+{% collapsecard "Explanations" %}Unlike standard keyboards, CharaChorder 3D input devices, including CharaChorder One, CharaChorder Two, and Master Forge, don't have key labels on them, so learning touch typing is crucial for practical use.
 Therefore, the first thing we need to get familiar with is the positions of each key.

 The official training applications ([dot i/o](https://www.iq-eq.io/#/) and [CharaChorder LaunchPad](https://launchpad.charachorder.com/#/)) have corresponding tiers for this.
 You can follow the visual guide and practice all the letters there.

 Dot i/o and CharaChorder LaunchPad can not display the default layout of M4G.
 However, most of the keys they support are positioned the same as in the default layouts for CC1/2 and M4G.
 As a result, you can still use them with M4G.

 Besides, [Alnitak](https://andy23512.github.io/alnitak/) is a tool specially designed for practicing device layout on CharaChorder 3D input devices.
-Character keys, including numbers, letters, and symbols, are split into small lessons so that users can focus on a small set of keys at a time.
+Character keys, including numbers, letters, and symbols, are divided into small lessons, allowing users to focus on a small set of keys at a time.
 Moreover, the visual guide fades out when users reach 20 combos, and it reappears when there is a mistake.
 It helps users memorize the location and prevents them from simply following the guide.

+[Keybr](https://www.keybr.com/) doesn't have built-in visual guides for CharaChorder 3D input devices, but [Keybr CC Extension](https://chromewebstore.google.com/detail/keybr-cc-extension/fdofhfbipdhkkhhdjlfjnjfnkibpbdpg), a browser extension I developed, can add them to Keybr.
 {% endcollapsecard %}

 ## Practice letters in-depth